 A new virtual design platform

-In June 2019 Squint/Opera, BIG and UNStudio revealed SpaceForm, a revolutionary data driven design tool that allows architects and planners across the world to collaborate in augmented reality.
+SpaceForm is a revolutionary data driven design tool that allows architects and planners across the world to collaborate in augmented reality.
+It is a collaboration between Squint/Opera, BIG and UNStudio.

 productAR & VR